aleshaleksey/fansys23/base-rules.md

 - **Skills**: A character has skills.
 - **Proficiencies**: A character has proficiencies.
 These are discrete skills where you either know how to use them, or you don't.
 A character that is not proficient with a thing either can't use it or uses it with a penalty.
-Allu is working on these.
 - **Resource Pools**: A character has resource pools.
 These are a critical part of the game and are explained below.

 #### Resource Pools